Ian Potter

 Sir William Ian Potter (25 August 1902 – 24 October 1994), known as Ian Potter, was an Australian stockbroker, businessman and philanthropist.
 Potter was knighted in 1962.
 The Ian Potter Foundation, which he established in 1964, has made grants to research institutes, charities, universities and arts organisations.
 Since 1993, the Ian Potter Cultural Trust has awarded grants to individuals in the arts.

 Early life and education

 Potter was the third child of James W. Potter and Maria Louisa Townsend McWhinnie, who was born in Glasgow in June 1869.
-Potter's parents married in Sydney, New South Wales, in June 1899, then returned to England in 1903 with their three children.
+Potter's parents married in Sydney, in June 1899, then returned to England in 1903 with their three children.
 Returning to Sydney, he attended Mortdale Public School before winning a scholarship to Cleveland Street Intermediate High School in Redfern.

 Potter served as a lieutenant with the Australian Army's Citizens Military Forces (CMF) between 1920 and 1922.

 He studied economics at the University of Sydney, where he excelled and graduated at the top of his year.